Children's Oral Health

 The Children's Oral Health Program is part of the Family, Maternal and Child Health (FMCH) Programs in Contra Costa Health Services.
 It was founded in 1977 to provide preventive dental services to children in low-income areas of the county.
 The program works in collaboration with schools, preschools and community partners to increase access to oral health services, by linking families with no- or low-cost resources.

-School-Based Oral Health Services
+Preventive Oral Health Services in Schools

 The Children's Oral Health Program offers a variety of services to elementary schools and preschools that meet the Children's Oral Health Program's criteria for participation.
 All services are provided free of charge and are performed by licensed staff.

 - Oral Health Education - Children learn the proper way to brush their teeth, how cavities can be prevented, and how good nutrition helps keep their teeth healthy.